 The theater held about 4,000 seats.
-It was originally built entirely of local sandstone and plaster and later in the days of Septimus Severus incorporated marble and porphyry columns.
-The theater was unveiled by the Italian delegation in the late 1950s.
-The venues featured among other things mimicry and pantomime performances that included also athletics shows and even executions!
+It was originally built entirely of local sandstone and plaster and later, in the days of Septimus Severus, incorporated marble and porphyry columns.
+The Italian delegation unveiled the theater in the late 1950s.
+Among other things, the venues featured mimicry and pantomime performances that included athletics shows and even executions!

 More About the Theater at Caesarea Maritima

 In the 1961 excavations, the famous Pilate Stone was discovered in the ruins of the Roman theater, dedicating the “Tiberium” to the prefect Pontius Pilate.
-But it is not known what Tiberium is, and it is assumed that it is a structure designed to glorify the name of Emperor Tiberius.
-In other words, some kind of an altar.
+However, it is not known what Tiberium is, and it is assumed that it is a structure designed to glorify the name of Emperor Tiberius.
+In other words, some altar.
 And this inscription was something of a dedicatory inscription honoring the emperor Tiberius.
 Pilate Stone is currently on display at the Israel Museum in Jerusalem.
 In addition, there is a replica on site just next to Herod Palace.

-Greek Theaters Vs Roman Theater
+Greek Theaters Vs. Roman Theater